High-Quality EBSD Sample Preparation

 Materials

-Cross sectioning by slope cutting with broad ion-beam milling
+Cross sectioning by slope cutting with broad ion-beam (BIB) milling

-Sample cross sections were prepared by first using sawing, mechanical milling, grinding, and polishing, which was performed with the EM TXP (refer to figure 2a), to reach the area of interest in a very short time [5].
-Then, broad ion-beam milling was done, using the EM TIC 3X (refer to figure 2b), to attain a cross section with a high-quality surface which is ready for EBSD analysis [6,7].
+Sample cross sections were prepared by first using sawing, then mechanical grinding and polishing, down to 1 µm, with the EM TXP system (refer to figure 2a), which allowed the area of interest to be reached in a very short time [7].
+Then, BIB milling was performed using the EM TIC 3X system (refer to figure 2b), to attain a cross section with a high-quality surface ready for EBSD analysis [7,8].

 Imaging and analysis

-SEM imaging and EBSD analysis of the sample cross sections were done with an ARGUS FSE/BSE (forward/back scattered electron) system.
+Phase- and orientation-contrast SEM imaging and the corresponding EBSD microstructural analysis of the sample cross sections were done with an ARGUS™ FSE/BSE (forward-scattered/backscattered electron) system and eFlash detector [7].

 Results